 Lynn Swanson is hailed by many as one of the most versatile of all musicians.
 She is a sought after conductor, choral pedagogue, clinician and adjudicator.
-She attended Shorter College as a recipient of the Theodor Presser Foundation Scholarship and holds a Bachelor of Music in Organ Performance in addition to a Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.
+She attended Shorter College as a recipient of the Theodore Presser Foundation Scholarship and holds a Bachelor of Music in Organ Performance in addition to a Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.

-As a conductor she has led performances in Atlanta and Kansas City of choral and orchestral masterworks that include: Bach: Mass in B Minor, Brandenburg Concerto No. 2 in F, Magnificat, Cantata No. 51 Jauchzet Gott in allen Landen, Cantata 104 Wachet auf ruft uns die Stimme, Cantata 4 Christ lag in Todesbanden; Beethoven: Mass in C; Bernstein: Chichester Psalms & Missa Brevis; Brahms: A German Requiem; Faure: Requiem; Handel: Messiah, Dettingen Te Deum, Water Music Suite, and Israel in Egypt; Haydn: The Creation, Te Deum; Mendelssohn: Elijah; Mozart: Solemn Vespers, Exsultate Jubilate, Eine kleine Nachtmusik and Coronation Mass; Schubert: Mass in G; Vivaldi: Beatus Vir, Gloria.
+As a conductor she has led performances in Atlanta, Kansas City and Beijing of choral and orchestral masterworks that include: Bach: Mass in B Minor, Brandenburg Concerto No. 2 in F, Magnificat, Cantata No. 51 Jauchzet Gott in allen Landen, Cantata 104 Wachet auf ruft uns die Stimme, Cantata 4 Christ lag in Todesbanden; Beethoven: Mass in C; Bernstein: Chichester Psalms & Missa Brevis; Brahms: A German Requiem; Faure: Requiem; Handel: Messiah, Dettingen Te Deum, Water Music Suite, and Israel in Egypt; Haydn: The Creation, Te Deum; Mendelssohn: Elijah; Mozart: Solemn Vespers, Exsultate Jubilate, Eine kleine Nachtmusik and Coronation Mass; Schubert: Mass in G; Vivaldi: Beatus Vir, Gloria.